International entrepreneur rule: Background – The impact of foreign entrepreneurs in the U.S. economy

 León Rodríguez, Director of U.S. Citizenship and Immigration Services at the time the International Entrepreneur Rule was published, stated, “America’s economy has long benefitted from the contributions of immigrant entrepreneurs, from Main Street to Silicon Valley”.
 Historically, immigrant entrepreneurs have played a pivotal role in developing the U.S. economy, particularly in the technology sector.
-In the years of 1998–2006, 14.76% of all patent applications in the United States had at least one immigrant involved as a lone or co-founder, with the majority of these patents having roots in California and New Jersey.
+In the years 1998–2006, 14.76% of all patent applications in the United States had at least one immigrant involved as a lone or co-founder, with the majority of these patents having roots in California and New Jersey.
 In all American technology and engineering businesses created in the U.S. between 1995 and 2005, one-quarter of them had an immigrant as a key founder.
 In 2012, immigrant tech-founded companies employed over 550,000 people and generated close to 70 billion dollars in sales.
 Over 40% of current Fortune 500 companies were established by immigrants or children of immigrants.
 President Obama's last State of the Union Address summarized the importance of international entrepreneurs in the US: “America is every immigrant and entrepreneur from Boston to Austin to Silicon Valley, racing to shape a better world.
 That’s who we are.”